nkorobkov/nkorobkov.github.io/projects/bank.md

 From the **technical side** bank also has:

 - API for  **Mobile App!**
-- Scripts for an automatic deployment.
+- Scripts for automatic deployment.
 - Automatic tax charging with cron.